 Things to Know Before Traveling for Sex Tourism

 In some countries, commercial sex work is legal and culturally acceptable.
 In some countries sex tourism supports sex trafficking, one of the largest criminal industries in the world.

 Although commercial sex work may be legal in some parts of the world, sex trafficking, sex with a minor, and child pornography are ALWAYS criminal activities according to US laws.

-Even if prostitution is legal in a country, human trafficking, sex with a minor, and child pornography are always crimes.
-Someone who engages in these activities in a foreign country can still be prosecuted under US law after returning to the United States.
+Someone who engages in these activities in a foreign country can be prosecuted under that country’s law while abroad and under US law after returning to the United States.

 Although the age at which someone is considered a minor may vary by country, federal law makes it a crime for US residents to engage in sexual or pornographic activities with a child younger than 18 years anywhere in the world.
 It is also illegal to travel abroad for the purpose of having sex with a minor.